 In the last week, more than 10% of the NBA was rehomed.
-17 teams conspired to make 13 trades, and 43 players in the league were traded (along with 1 that isn't).
-A possible 14 draft picks changed hands, along with enough cash to support Iceland for a week.
-Three players were waived to accommodate incoming players (Chris Richard, Ricky Davis, Kenny Thomas), and one just wasn't asked back (Garrett Temple; re-signed since this intro was written).
-Trades ranged from the hugely significant (Kevin Martin) to the overbearingly underwhelming (Theo Ratliff).
+17 teams conspired to make 13 trades, and 43 players in the league were traded (along with one that isn’t in it).
+A possible 14 draft picks changed hands, too, along with enough cash to support Iceland for a week.
+Three players were waived to accommodate incoming players (Chris Richard, Ricky Davis, Kenny Thomas), and one just wasn’t asked back (Garrett Temple; re-signed since this intro was written).
+Trades ranged from the hugely significant (Kevin Martin) to the underwhelming (Theo Ratliff).
 To use a phrase I use way too much, there truly was something for everyone.
-Unless you're a Heat fan.
+Unless you’re a Heat fan.

 (Drew Gooden and Larry Hughes also managed to achieve the dubious honour of being traded at three consecutive trade deadlines, with Gooden compounding his misery by compiling four trades in that time.
 It also seems reasonably inevitable that Gooden will be bought out by his new team (the L.A.
 Clippers), making him possibly the first player ever to be salary dumped at the deadline, only to be bought out and sign with a contender, in consecutive seasons.
 Congratulations, I think.)

 While I was personally a bit gutted that my Adam Morrison and Memphis’ second rounder for Steven Hunter trade idea did not go down, I was nonetheless stoked about this fine series of events, as I’m sure you were too.
 Deadline day is second only to draft night in its badassity; there’s something soothingly pathetic/pathetically soothing about cancelling all engagements, sitting indoors and mashing refresh until your eyes catch fire.
 I know you understand this, or else you wouldn’t be reading this website.